Music Ed or Performance?

 Hey y'all, it's Mily

-Mily Montanez (she/her/ella) is an arts administrator, flutist, and advocate for equity in the arts.
+Mily Montanez (she/her/ella) is an arts leader, administrator, speaker, and advocate for equity and belonging in the arts.
 She holds an M.A. in Arts Leadership and Management and an M.M. in Flute Performance from Wichita State University, as well as a B.M. in Flute Performance from East Texas A&M University.

 a little more personal